Mid-Atlantic Surgical Group

 The internal carotid artery carries blood to the brain, while the external carotid artery carries blood to the face.

 Turbulence at the division of the carotid artery causes all of us to develop some mild narrowing within this artery as we age.

 Plaque buildup in the carotid arteries also contributes to CAD.
 Plaque is composed of fat and cholesterol that deposits within the walls of the arteries.
 These deposits develop and cause stenosis, or narrowing, of the carotid artery(s) which can lead to blockages.

 In some patients this narrowing becomes very severe.
 Severe narrowing of the carotid artery can lead to stroke.
 Plaque and tiny clots can accumulate on the blockage, only to then be swept away up to the brain where they can cause temporary or permanent strokes.

-Carotid endarterectomy is a surgery performed to clean severe blockages from the carotid artery, thereby reducing a patient’s risk of stroke.
+The surgical procedure for CAD is called a: Carotid Endarterectomy this surgery is performed to clean severe blockages from the carotid artery, thereby reducing a patient’s risk of stroke.